girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Buttons/readme.md

   ```

-  <li>Curvy Buttons:</li>
+* Curvy Buttons:
 Use the “border-radius” property to add rounded corners to a button.

-   <br> Syntax:
+Syntax:

    ```